Design-Create-Solar/rps-training/README.md

 It will not be tested:
 * Whether the computer has multiple levels of complexity to its selection algorithm (only one simple one will do).
 * Whether the logs are shown on the webpage, or in console.
+* Whether the CPU will always win, lose, or tie.
+In short, as long as there is a win/lose condition, it is sufficient.

 #### Environment